davidjono1985/T1A1Workbook/README.md

   ```

 #### QUESTION 13

+**just need to swap 39 and 19 around
+1. declaring array
+2. index of array
+3. conditions of loop
+4. counting loop and ending
+5. outputs index
+6. this is wehre its supposed to swap - causing it to eliminate swapped number (need to save it somehow)

 The following code looks for the first two elements that are out of order and swaps them; however, it is not producing the correct results.
 Rewrite the code so that it works correctly.